Feeling stressed, anxious, sad or depressed? Who isn’t!? It’s Pandemic PTSD

 Talk to someone every day

 If it needs to be a professional, do that.
 If that’s not your style, talk to a friend or family member you trust.
 Don’t have any?
-Call a helpline, find a support group, join a Facebook group and share.
+Call a helpline and ask for therapies like EMDR therapy, find a support group, join a Facebook group and share.
 There is power in sharing your feelings.
 It can take away their power.
 It can help you find comfort in other people in a way you never expected.
 The essential thing is that you find someone safe and like-minded.
 Someone who won’t judge or shame you and has been through what you’re going through and can provide helpful, useful support.
 Check out the depression resources

 Endorphins will make you feel better.
 It is a fact.
 Being outside will make you feel better.
 Get out there and start by taking a brisk walk – to music if that helps.
 Move to hiking, even around a neighborhood is good.
 Want more, explore running with Leslie Gold, a marathon coach who trains people in sober livings.
 Have dogs?
 They’ll love you even more for a good walk!
 Want yoga?
 There are more classes then you’ll know what to do with on youtube.
 Anything you can think to do that can be done from home, there is now video and live online classes to enjoy.